 Emeritus status is an honorary title awarded for distinguished service to the academic community.
 The title may be bestowed on a faculty member who is entering permanent retirement and who has served the University and academic community with distinction.
 The bestowal of Emeritus status is a distinctive honor, not a right.

 - Minimum of 10 years of service.

 - Must hold the rank of Associate or Full Professor.

 - Must be within one year of retirement date (either before or after formal retirement date).

 - Must have achieved eminence through teaching, service, and scholarship (or creative work) in college, professional, and community activities.

-- Notwithstanding the foregoing, for the period through June 30, 2014, any person who is retired from academic service at the University for longer than one year from the effective day of this Policy is eligible for nomination so long as h/she meets the other Criteria for Nomination.
+- Notwithstanding the foregoing, for the period through May 1, 2015, any person retired from academic service at the University as of December 31, 2013, is eligible for nomination for the Emeritus/Emerita Designation so long as h/she meets the other Criteria for Nomination.

 - All University benefits granted to faculty retirees;

 - Listing in University catalog and directory at highest rank achieved with incorporation of Emeritus designation;

 - Presentation of a certificate or resolution, appropriate for framing;